akash211/Notes/Azure_Dp700_Notes.md

 ## Ingest Data with Dataflows Gen2 in Microsoft Fabric

-In the Azure_Dp700_Notes.md, I have to write notes under section "Ingest Data with Dataflows Gen2 in Microsoft Fabric", please make the below notes better like the previous sections:

 Dataflows are a type of cloud-based ETL (Extract, Transform, Load) tool for building and executing scalable data transformation processes.
 Dataflows Gen2 allow you to extract data from various sources, transform it using a wide range of transformation operations, and load it into a destination.
 Using Power Query Online also allows for a visual interface to perform these tasks.
 In Microsoft Fabric, you can create a Dataflow Gen2 in the Data Factory workload or Power BI workspace, or directly in the lakehouse.
 Dataflow Gen2 does not support row level security.